Don Stannard

 Don Stannard (10 September 1915 – 9 July 1949) was a British actor.

-Born in Westcliff-on-Sea, Essex, Stannard trained at RADA, graduating in 1935.
+Born in Westcliff-on-Sea, Essex, Stannard was the son of a banker, A. Gordon Smythe Stannard, and Abigail Stannard.
+He attended Lindisfarne College and trained at RADA, graduating in 1935.
+He acted in repertory theater and had bit parts in English films, and inability to gain recognition nearly caused him to give up acting and join his father in banking.

+He was a stand-in for Robert Donat before a screen test led to his being signed by Metro-Goldwyn-Mayer in 1937.
+The subject of the test in England was a young woman, and Stannard's face was seen only in flashes opposite her.
+Louis B. Mayer, who was in London on a talent search, saw the test and signed Stannard to a contract.

 He is best remembered for playing the secret agent Dick Barton in three Hammer films: Dick Barton: Special Agent, Dick Barton Strikes Back and Dick Barton at Bay.
 A fourth Barton film was scheduled, Dick Barton in Africa, but Stannard was killed in a car crash driving back from the wrap party and Hammer elected not to continue the series.

+Stannard was also an author, playwright, and poet.